 Go longer when the Reel creates “why/what now?” curiosity and you need to earn trust: proof, nuance, steps, constraints, objections.
 Longer captions are also useful for high-friction CTAs (demo, consult, download) because you can qualify the reader before they click.

 Keep pacing consistent.
 If your Reel is 12 seconds, don’t write a 900-character essay unless the video is a teaser.
-Use these Reel length ranges to align the promise-to-payoff rhythm between video and caption.
+Use these Reel length ranges to align the promise-to-payoff rhythm between video and caption, and keep a separate reference open with our length-by-goal table when you’re optimizing specifically for watch time versus leads.

 Hashtags in Reel Captions (and How They Affect Length)

 The “30 hashtags for reach” era is effectively dead.
-As reported by The Verge’s coverage of Adam Mosseri’s announcement, Instagram began capping hashtags to five per post on December 18, 2025.
+As reported by The Verge’s coverage of Adam Mosseri’s announcement, Instagram began rolling out a cap of five hashtags per post on December 18, 2025.

 Keep hashtags at the end of the caption if you use them, separated cleanly from the hook.
 Treat them as indexing and search labels, not as your growth plan.
 Pick a few specific tags that describe the category, use-case, or audience, not generic reach-bait.